New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: The Weil Representation and Finite Oscillator System

 \subsection{The Finite Oscillator System}

 In this subsection, we introduce the main results of \cite{S.Gurevich}.

 {\bf A. Maximal Algebraic Tori}

-The commutative subgroups in $SL_2(\mathbb{F}_p)$ that we consider are called {\em maximal algebraic tori} \cite{Borel}.
-A maximal algebraic torus in $SL_2(\mathbb{F}_p)$ is a maximal commutative subgroup which becomes diagonalizable over the field or quadratic extension of the field.
-One standard example of a maximal algebraic torus in $SL_2(\mathbb{F}_p)$ is the standard diagonal torus
+A {\em maximal algebraic torus} \cite{Borel} in $SL_2(\mathbb{F}_p)$ is a maximal commutative subgroup which becomes diagonalizable over the original field or quadratic extension of the field.
+One example of a maximal algebraic torus in $SL_2(\mathbb{F}_p)$ is the standard diagonal torus

 Up to conjugation, there are two classes of the maximal algebraic tori in $SL_2(\mathbb{F}_p)$.
 The first class, called {\em split tori}, consists of those tori which are diagonalizable over $\mathbb{F}_p$.
 Every split torus $T$ is conjugated to the standard diagonal torus $A$, i.e., there exists an element $g \in SL_2(\mathbb{F}_p)$ such that $g\cdot T \cdot g^{-1}= A$.
 The second class, called {\em non-split tori}, consists of those tori which are not diagonalizable over $\mathbb{F}_p$, but become diagonalizable over the quadratic extension $\mathbb{F}_{p^2}$.
 In fact, a split torus is a cyclic subgroup of $SL_2(\mathbb{F}_p)$ with order $p-1$, while a non-split torus is a cyclic subgroup of $SL_2(\mathbb{F}_p)$ with order $p+1$.